ezsystems/LegacyBridge/INSTALL.md

 **[netgen/ezplatformsearch](https://github.com/netgen/ezplatformsearch)**

 When using either Solr or _(future)_ Elastic search bundle in eZ Platform, this extension makes sure eZ Platform and eZ Publish Legacy use the same search index.
-Technically it represents eZ Platform search engine as a eZ Publish Legacy search engine called "ezplatformsearch" for which is then used for search, indexing and delayed cronjob indexing.
+Technically it represents eZ Platform search engine as a eZ Publish Legacy search engine called "ezplatformsearch" which is then used for search, indexing and delayed cronjob indexing.

 **[netgen/richtext-datatype-bundle](https://github.com/netgen/NetgenRichTextDataTypeBundle)**